jrc03c/gt-tester/readme.md

 - **enter-text** = enters text into the next available text field; accepts a text value
 - **click** = clicks on an element; accepts a text value that the clicked element should contain and/or a class name that the clicked element should have
 - **pause** = pauses the automation; accepts a number of milliseconds
+- **alert** = shows an alert, pausing execution until the alert is dismissed; accepts a text value and (optionally) a "level" of importance (e.g., "info", "warning", "danger"; and the default is "info" if a value isn't provided)
 - **submit** = submits responses to the current question or page of questions

 For example: